efiegel/capture/README.md

 This tool will write content directly to your files, so adding version control to your notes directory is strongly advised.
 Obsidian users can reference [obsidian-git](https://github.com/Vinzent03/obsidian-git).

 ### Manually editing notes
 Continue to manually edit your notes as you otherwise would!
-Capture doesn't keep state, so it won't be thrown off if you interleave automated additions with manual ones.
+Capture doesn't keep state, so it won't be thrown off if you interleave it's automated additions with manual ones.